gtuck/web3400-Course-Docs/assignments/02/description.md

       border: 1px solid black;
   }
   ```
-- **Integration with HTML Project**: Apply these styles to the hyperlinks and images in the HTML document from session 3.

 ## Styling with HTML5 Semantic Tags
 - **Objective**: Use CSS to enhance the layout and structure.